A topic from the subject of Organic Chemistry in Chemistry.

 Background:

 Green chemistry is a branch of chemistry that seeks to minimize the environmental impact of chemical processes.
 One way to do this is to use more sustainable solvents.
-In this experiment, we will compare the greenness of two different solvents, dichloromethane and ethanol, using a reaction called the Diels-Alder reaction.
+This experiment compares the greenness of two solvents, dichloromethane and ethanol, in a Diels-Alder reaction.
+Dichloromethane, while traditionally used, is a hazardous substance.
+Ethanol, being a renewable resource, offers a greener alternative, but its effectiveness needs evaluation.
+The comparison will focus on yield and environmental impact.

 Materials: